How to talk to your child about social and emotional wellbeing (SEWB)

 Here are some ideas for keeping yourself happy and well:

 • Make some time for yourself.
-Exercise, get outside, socialise, have a hobby and stay strong.
-For example, you might want to commit yourself to going to a weekly yoga or exercise class, or organise a regular fortnightly cook-up with close friends.
+Reconnect to Country, exercise, socialise, have a hobby and stay strong.
+For example, you could try weekly yoga or exercise classes, or organising a regular cook-up with close friends.

 • Pay attention to your own stress.
 If you’re starting to feel drained, moody or hopeless, it’s a sign you need a break.